PrintNinja - online printing made easy for creators

 Paper and Card Stock

 The whole printing process begins with paper.
 Paper comes in a variety of weights and finishes, and every printing company offers different options depending on their paper suppliers and presses.
-You’ll find the widest variety of paper options when working with offset printers because operators are able to calibrate the press based on thickness and coatings.
+You’ll find the widest variety of paper options when working with offset printers because operators can calibrate the press based on thickness and coatings.
 On the other hand, digital printers used for print-on-demand have a limited amount of paper options.
+Digital offset can handle both digital papers and offset papers, but depending on the manufacturer, the best quality results usually require paper specifically designed for the press.
+Despite this fact, the options for finish and weight often match the traditional digital and offset variety.

 Parent Sheet Size